Aller au contenu

 Strengths:

-• Strong destination knowledge
+• Real destination knowledge

-• Tailor-made approach with area-specialized advisors
+• Custom approach with regional specialists

-• Detailed travel booklet provided before departure
+• Detailed travel booklet sent before departure

 • Reliable network of local partners